Selective "Selective Prediction": Reducing Unnecessary Abstention in Vision-Language Reasoning: Introduction

 \section{Introduction}

-Instruction-tuned vision-language models (VLMs)~\cite{dai2023instructblip, liu2023llavaplus, laurencon2023obelics, bai2023qwen} have achieved strong accuracy on reasoning benchmarks, which typically require VLMs to produce an answer for each instance.
-For downstream use by people, however, these systems should abstain from answering when uncertain (e.g., by saying ``I don't know")~\cite{rajpurkar2018know}.
-Selective prediction systems~\cite{de2000reject, el2010foundations, geifman2017selective} aim to balance the number of predictions made (\textit{coverage}) and the error rate on instances which do receive a prediction (\textit{risk}).
+Instruction-tuned vision-and-language models (VLMs)~\cite{dai2023instructblip, liu2023improved, laurencon2023obelics, bai2023qwen} have achieved strong accuracy on reasoning benchmarks, which typically require VLMs to produce an answer for each instance.
+For downstream use, however, these systems should abstain from answering when uncertain (e.g., by saying ``I don't know")~\cite{rajpurkar2018know}.
+Selective prediction systems~\cite{de2000reject, el2010foundations} aim to balance the number of predictions made (\textit{coverage}) and the error rate on predicted instances (\textit{risk}).

 However, a vanilla selective prediction system with low tolerance for incorrect predictions will abstain too frequently to be practical, even when the model answer may be correct~\cite{whitehead2022reliable}.
 For example, if a user specifies that the BLIP2~\cite{li2023blip} predictions should be right at least 90\% of the time, vanilla selective prediction will make a prediction for \textbf{just 4\%} of A-OKVQA~\cite{schwenk2022okvqa} questions, with 94\% of the correct predictions being abstained on.